fitbenchmarking/fitbenchmarking/docs/source/contributors/extending_fitbenchmarking.rst

    Note: File opening and closing is handled automatically.

-3. If the format is unable to accomodate the current convention of starting with the ``<format_name>``, you will need to edit ``parser_factory.ParserFactory``.
+3. If the format is unable to accommodate the current convention of starting with the ``<format_name>``, you will need to edit ``parser_factory.ParserFactory``.
    This should be done in such a way that the type is inferred from the file.